Spirit Airlines: Frequent-flyer program

+Spirit Airlines' has a three-tier frequent-flyer program called Free Spirit.

 Controversy

-Spirit Airlines has been the subject of complaints, and to punitive actions by the United States Department of Transportation (DOT).
+Spirit Airlines has been the subject of numerous complaints, and punitive actions by the United States Department of Transportation (DOT).
 Most of the claims against the company were for allegations of deceptive advertising practices, customer service, and the airline's policies for charging additional fees at the time of purchase: